Whether you’re a social media influencer, mom, photographer, or somewhere in between, your best camera is the one you have with you!

 You don’t have to do anything fancy to clean it.
 I just wipe it on my shirt and call it good.

-I have tried many different apps to edit my photos in (including Pic Tap Go), and Lightroom Mobile is my absolute favorite–mostly because I can edit my photos with the same settings that I edit my “real” photos in the desktop version of lightroom, so when I post an iPhone photo to my Instagram feed it’s not completely obvious that it’s a phone photo.
-(Interested in learning more about editing in Lightroom Mobile?
-Click here!)
+I have tried many different apps to edit my photos in (including Pic Tap Go, Afterlight, VSCO, and more), and Lightroom Mobile is my absolute favorite–mostly because I can edit my photos with the same settings that I edit my “real” photos in the desktop version of Lightroom, so when I post an iPhone photo to my Instagram feed it’s not completely obvious that it’s a phone photo.
+AND the best part is the EFFICIENCY!
+It takes about 30 seconds to import, edit, and export a photo.
+I’ve been working on my own collection of mobile presets for MONTHS, and they are finally available!
+Get yours here!

 While going through all of your favorite photos you want to edit with your new presets, make an album on your phone and save your photos to that album.
 DON’T SCREENSHOT THEM!
 When you take screenshots of photos you lose image quality.